Irish language: The Gaelic Revival

 The Gaelic revival (Athbheochan na Gaeilge) was the late-nineteenth-century national revival of interest in the Irish language and Irish Gaelic culture (including folklore, mythology, sports, music, arts, etc.).

 The Gaelic League (Conradh na Gaeilge) was established in 1893 by Eoin MacNeill and other enthusiasts of Gaelic language and culture.
 Its first president was Douglas Hyde.
 The objective of the league was to encourage the use of Irish in everyday life in order to counter the ongoing anglicisation of the country.
 It organised weekly gatherings to discuss Irish culture, hosted conversation meetings, edited and periodically published a newspaper named An Claidheamh Soluis, and successfully campaigned to have Irish included in the school curriculum.
 The league grew quickly, having more than 48 branches within four years of its foundation and 400 within 10.
 It had fraught relationships with other cultural movements of the time, such as the Pan-Celtic movement and the Irish Literary Revival.

 Important writers of the Gaelic revival include Peadar Ua Laoghaire, Patrick Pearse (Pádraig Mac Piarais) and Pádraic Ó Conaire.

 Status and policy

 Ireland

 Irish is recognised by the Constitution of Ireland as the national and first official language of the Republic of Ireland (English being the other official language).
 Despite this, almost all government business and legislative debate is conducted in English.

-In 1938, the founder of Conradh na Gaeilge (Gaelic League), Douglas Hyde, was inaugurated as the first President of Ireland.
+In 1938, the founder of Conradh na Gaeilge (the Gaelic League), Douglas Hyde, was inaugurated as the first President of Ireland.
 The record of his delivering his inaugural Declaration of Office in Roscommon Irish is one of only a few recordings of that dialect.